• Photo of a blue measuring tape in the front and an electronic weight bascule with a pair of feet over it

 Obesity Prevention

-Obesity is one of the main risk factors for many chronic diseases, including diabetes, cardiovascular disease, hypertension, and stroke, as well as several types of cancer.
-Also, children who are overweight are at higher risk of living with overweight or obesity in adulthood.
+Obesity is also one of the main risk factors for many non-communicable diseases (NCDs), including diabetes, cardiovascular diseases, hypertension, and stroke, as well as several types of cancer.
+NCDs are the leading cause of death in the Region of the Americas.
+Likewise, children and adolescents who are overweight have a greater risk of becoming overweight or obese in adulthood.

-For children, age needs to be considered when defining overweight and obesity.
+In the case of children, it is necessary to consider age when defining overweight and obesity.

 For children under 5 years of age: